WilliamNyamu/Alx_DjangoLearnLab/LibraryProject/README.md

-# Learning Django is becoming a fun for me
+# Learning django is becoming a fun for me